Bhaskar Jyoti Mahanta

+Early life

+Bhaskar Jyoti Mahanta was born on 24 January 1963 in Konwerpur Gohain Gaon, Sivasagar, Assam to Lilakanta Mahanta(1931-2023) and Nirupama Mahanta.

 Education

 Mahanta did his matriculation from Govt.
 Higher Secondary School, Sivasagar in the year 1977 and achieved all Assam second rank in the higher secondary examination with highest mark in Economics from Vivekanda Vidyalaya, Digboi.
 He pursued Bachelor of Arts in Political Science from Ramjas College, Delhi and then Master of Arts in Social Works from Delhi School of Social Work.
 He was selected for Indian Information Service in the 1986 and for Indian Police Service in 1987.

 Police career

 Mahanta, a 1988 batch Assam-Meghalaya cadre IPS, has worked in various departments in different capacity.